 The book Maternal-Infant Bonding, by Marshal Klaus and John Kennell (1976) remains a remarkably relevant book to learn about bonding and the effects of early relationships even now, 40 years later.

-If you wonder about potential links between asthma and stress – whether you are the parent of a child with asthma or have asthma yourself, take a look at the resources and therapies for healing trauma in this post on different types of therapies.
-If you are adult with asthma, healing effects of early life experiences and parent-child relationships may help your symptoms even if the process takes much more time than it does for young children.
-My own asthma is no longer active following in-depth work over a period of years.
+If you wonder about potential links between adverse babyhood experiences and asthma – whether you are the parent of a child with asthma or have asthma yourself, take a look at the resources and therapies for healing trauma in this post on different types of therapies.